p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.md

 * Lumberjack stations now have their loot speed delay lowered when collecting from the chest.
 Its not totally 0 (its 0.01), because it makes the animations look like junk.
 * Added option for chests to enable them to automatically give you the loot when you're nearby.
 * Added option to double the distance required before the loot is sent your way.
-* Added option to set a trigger limit before loot is automatically retreived.
+* Added option to set a trigger limit before loot is automatically retrieved.
 * Added the ability to "heal" exhausted followers in the healing bays.
-* Added option to recieve a notification when one of the scarecrows catches a bird.
+* Added option to receive a notification when one of the scarecrows catches a bird.
 * Fixed the passive and main shrines from not having their capacity doubled.

 ### 1.7.0 - 10/09/2022